gpinpereira/pymodbuscpp/README.md

 # ModbusWrapperCpp

+The project is **ready to use**, but it is **under development**.
+Feedback and contributions are welcome as I continue to improve the project.

 # Modbus Server Wrapper in C++

 This repository provides a C++ wrapper for generating Modbus servers, designed to simplify the configuration and management of Modbus channels from a CSV file.
 It uses **pybind11** to integrate custom Python scripts for handling the `get` and `set` operations of channels, facilitating easy server implementation and customization in Python.